There

 CRC, is

-vice-chair of WIldlife
+vice-chair of Wildlife

-Tourism Australia (which promotes wildlife tourism that
+wildlife tourism that

-supports wildlife conservation), and contributed to the deveopment of
+contributed to the

-guidelins for wildlife in Ecotourism Australia's
+wildlife in Ecotourism

-Eco-certification process.
+process.
 She

 has